overprotocol/overprotocol.github.io/docs/learn/tokenomics/distribution.md

     - These tokens are allocated for airdrops, liquidity provision, and user engagement to drive initial adoption and ecosystem participation.

 2. **Over Foundation(OF) and Over Technologies(OT)**
-    - Both categories are subject to a 2-year vesting schedule with a 6-month cliff.
+    - Both categories follow a 2-year vesting schedule with a 6-month cliff, during which 20 million OVER is unlocked, followed by the linear vesting of 60 million OVER over the next 18 months.
     - However, **20% of their allocation** (20 million OVER each) is unlocked at genesis.
     - These unlocked tokens are deployed as **validator staking resources**, ensuring network security and stability in the early phases.